-Are you brining home a new puppy soon?
+Are you bringing home a new puppy soon?
+Most puppies come with an assortment of paperwork!

 In this article we will let you know what you can expect to find in your puppy pack.

-Including standard puppy paperwork, puppy contract information, puppy microchipping and other certificates that your breed will provide.
+Including standard puppy paperwork, puppy contract information, puppy microchipping and other certificates that your breeder will provide, such as AKC registration documents

 Your Puppy Pack